mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 to the khyeseir' s spikes and the drone is released to run around the dining area.

-Strength 1 (–3), Dexterity 5 (–1), Hull 0, Structure 1
+Strength1 (–3), Dexterity5 (–1), Hull 0, Structure 1
 Traits: None
 Price: Cr.
 50

-Arerl (Slave Machine, TL12):Arerl (Slave Machine, TL12): These are humanoid robots, mass- produced and used for labour.
+Arerl (Slave Machine, TL12):Arerl (Slave Machine, TL12): These are humanoid robots, mass-produced and used for labour.
 The Aslan could perhaps have developed more efficient non-humanoid designs but the arerl appeals to some atavistic instinct in the Aslan.

-Strength 7 (+0), Dexterity 5 (–1), Hull 1, Structure 1
+Strength7 (+0), Dexterity5 (–1), Hull 1, Structure 1
 _Traits:_ Specialised Computer/1 running Intellect/1 and Expert
 Trade/1
 _Price:_ Cr.
 30,000